 How can visual analytics support and relay human intution back into machine learning detection tools?

-- ``Visualizing the insider threat: challenges and tools for identifying malicious user activity'' IEEE Visualization for Cyber Security (VizSec), 2015.
+- P.A.
+Legg.
+Visualizing the insider threat: challenges and tools for identifying malicious user activity.
+IEEE International Symposium on Visualization for Cyber Security (VizSec), 2015. [pdf]

-During the Autumn 2016 term, I am involved with the following modules:
+During the 2017-2018 academic year, I am involved with the following modules:

 Details on previous teaching, and other useful teaching resources are available here.